 Machine learning, data science, artificial intelligence – by now it is safe to say that these terms are more than just short-term trending topics.
-Tools based on machine learning (ML) technologies are here to stay and they might even revolutionize whole divisions.
+Tools based on machine learning (ML) technologies are here to stay and they might even revolutionize whole business sectors

-The progress in hardware technology and thus an increase in available computing power has allowed for progress in machine learning and related areas.
+The progress in hardware technology resulting in an increased available computing power have enabled the breakthrough in available computing power has allowed for progress in machine learning and related areas.
 As a result, research and development interests have been strongly focused on these areas and advancements have been fast and numerous in the past 10 to 15 years.

 But what is machine learning all about?
 The aim of machine learning is to let machines act without being explicitly programmed.
 Machines are rather presented with data regarding a certain topic or a problem at hand and are asked to draw their own conclusions on the basis of the data.
 Thus, they are implementing workflows and actions themselves.